1nferious/Dell-XPS-15-7590-MacOS-Monterey--12.0.1--Hackintosh/README.md

 # Known Bugs/Issues
-* When booting the Boot loader is kind of laggy
+* When booting the Boot loader is kind of laggy but is fine if you just let it auto boot to macos